citp/privacy-policy-historical/b/bf/bfa/bfads.net.md

 ## Changes to This Privacy Policy

-If we materially modify this Privacy Policy Statement, we will post a change notice in a prominent place on our site or by notifying you by email (sent to the email address specified in your account.
+If we materially modify this Privacy Policy Statement, we will post a change notice in a prominent place on our site or by notifying you by email (sent to the email address specified in your account before the change becomes effective).
 We reserve the right to modify this Privacy Policy Statement at any time, so please review it regularly.

 ## Links to Third Party Websites